 Does the 8th district have the power to govern itself or is it being held hostage by higher level party officials, including their court of review?

-On August 5th, I took to Twitter and asked the NC Democrat party and state Chair Patsy Keever for comment.
+The NC Democrat party and state Chair Patsy Keever was asked for comment.
 No reply has yet been received.

 *All information provided in this article is publicly available.